The Cornish Jack

 This fish has a life span of 8 years or more.

 They breed in summer during the rainy season with mature females carrying 25,000 or more eggs.

-The cornish jack is usually harder to find than the placid Bottlenose.
+The Cornish Jack is usually harder to find than the Eastern Bottlenose.

 The first step when hunting this species is to look for holes in the river bed or lake.
 The holes show the area or place where they collect food.